Justsenger/ExHyperV/README.md

 Storm Threshold: Limits the number of broadcast/multicast packets the VM is allowed to send per second.
 Setting to 0 means no limit; recommended setting is 500-1000.

+### Boot
+> [!NOTE]
+> Determines the order in which the virtual machine attempts each boot device at startup.
+Drag up and down to adjust priority.

+Generation 1 virtual machines support four fixed boot entry types: DVD Drive, Floppy Disk, Network (PXE), and Hard Drive.

+Generation 2 virtual machines are based on UEFI firmware, and boot entries come from actually attached hardware devices, including SCSI hard drives, SCSI optical drives, network adapters (PXE), and the Windows Boot Manager.
+Boot order is persistently stored in the `.vmgs` file corresponding to the virtual machine.
+This file has an internal simulated GPT disk structure, fixed at 4097 sectors in size—equivalent to the NVRAM chip on a physical machine—and is used to store firmware state such as Secure Boot certificates and boot order.

+### Checkpoints
+> [!NOTE]
+> Manages the virtual machine's checkpoints.

+Displays the complete timeline of the virtual machine in a tree structure.
+Each checkpoint represents a historical state, and the lines between checkpoints indicate derivation relationships.
+Click a checkpoint to view details and perform operations.
+Use the export button to save the current topology diagram as an image file.

+The checkpoint toggle at the top controls whether new checkpoints can be created.
+Disabling it still allows viewing and operating existing checkpoints.

+#### Checkpoint Types
+- Origin: The initial state of the virtual machine; the root node of the entire tree.
+- Snapshot: A checkpoint generated each time a checkpoint is created; can be renamed.
+- Current: The current state of the virtual machine; always located at the end of the tree.

+#### Create Checkpoint
+Two types of snapshot checkpoints are available:
+- Standard Checkpoint: Saves both disk and memory state, allowing complete restoration of a running virtual machine.
+- Production Checkpoint: Saves only disk state; the virtual machine does not need to be running to create one, and the file size is smaller.

+#### Apply
+Switches the virtual machine to the selected checkpoint.
+All modifications in the current state will be lost.
+All open wormholes are automatically closed before applying.

+#### Merge
+Merges the selected checkpoint into its parent, without affecting the topology structure with other checkpoints.

+#### Delete
+Deletes the selected checkpoint and all its child checkpoints.

+#### Export
+Exports the selected checkpoint as an independent virtual machine instance.
+Feature under development.

+#### Mount
+Mounts the disk of the selected checkpoint to the currently running virtual machine without applying the checkpoint.
+All modifications to the mounted disk do not affect the selected checkpoint.
+Only one mount can be active at a time.

+While a checkpoint is mounted, no other operations can be performed on that checkpoint.

 ---
 ### PCIe Passthrough
 > [!NOTE]